ceciliaMk/myportfolio/Readme.md

 Project Name: Moringa Mini apps- About Me
 Author: Cecilia Mkiwa
-Description: This is a practice individual project on HTML and CSS link to project:https://ceciliamk.github.io/myportfolio/
+Description: This is a practice individual project on HTML and CSS to create a portfolio with details link to project:https://ceciliamk.github.io/myportfolio/